phoboxhq/phobox/README.md

 The project can build with maven and the goal `clean compile assembly:single`.
 For eclipse the run configuration is stored in `phobox.launch`.

 # Contribute
-Please try it out and leave issues if something goes wrong or your have a feature request.
+Please try it out and leave issues if something goes wrong or you have a feature request.
 Pull requests are also welcome :-)